If you want to franchise your business, you will have to comply with the Franchising Code.

 - details of the franchisees that have left the system in the last three years,

-- the financial and business details of the franchisor.
+- the financial and business details of the franchisor, and

-At least 14 days before you enter into, renew or extend a franchise agreement or you pay a non-refundable deposit in relation to a franchise agreement, a franchisor must give you:
+At least 14 days before a franchisee enters into, renews or extends a franchise agreement or pays a non-refundable deposit in relation to a franchise agreement, a franchisor must give the franchisee:

 - an Information Statement,

-- a disclosure document in the form set out in the Code,
+- a disclosure document in the form set out in the Franchising Code,

 - a franchise agreement in the form it is to be executed.

-The Code requires that a franchisor provide you with certain rights in relation to franchise agreements, in particular:
+The Franchising Code requires that a franchisor provide a franchisee with certain rights in relation to franchise agreements, in particular:

-- you have a 7 day cooling off period after the franchise agreement is signed, or after a franchisee has paid non-refundable money to the franchisor.
-If you decide to exercise your cooling off rights, the franchisor must give a refund of any payment the franchisee has made within 14 days.
+- a franchisee has a 7 day cooling off period after the franchise agreement is signed, or after a franchisee has paid non-refundable money to the franchisor.
+If a franchisee decides to exercise their cooling off rights, the franchisor must give a refund of any payment the franchisee has made within 14 days.
 The franchisor does have the ability to deduct a reasonable amount incurred by the franchisor,

-- the Franchisor is prohibited from preventing you from forming an association or from associating with other franchisees or prospective franchisees for a lawful purpose,
+- the franchisor is prohibited from preventing a franchisee from forming an association or from associating with other franchisees or prospective franchisees for a lawful purpose,

-- the franchise agreement must not contain, or require you to sign a statement that releases the franchisor from general liability towards the franchisor,
+- a franchise agreement must not contain, or require a franchisee to sign a statement that releases the franchisor from general liability towards the franchisor,

 - a franchise agreement must not contain, or require a franchisee to sign, a waiver of any verbal or written representation made by the franchisor,

-- a franchise agreement must contain a dispute resolution clause which complies with the Code.
+- a franchise agreement must contain a dispute resolution clause which complies with the Franchising Code.

-The Code sets out a detailed procedure for resolving disputes.
+The Franchising Code sets out a detailed procedure for resolving disputes.

 Step 1 – Written Notice of Dispute

 The complainant, whether they are the franchisee or the franchisor, must write to the other party with details of the complaint.
-The [C]ode stipulates that the letter must include the following information:
+The Franchising Code stipulates that the letter must include the following information: